hoangduytran/blender-manual/manual/advanced/deploying_blender.rst

 ---------------------

 :ref:`app_templates` can be used to set up Blender for particular tasks or projects, separate from the default configuration.
+When creating a new file the user can choose the template.

-These can be placed in system script directories like this:
+The files are expected to be placed in the system script directories like this:

 .. code-block:: bash